qiskit-community/qiskit-aqt-provider/docs/guide.rst

    else:
        raise RuntimeError

 .. warning:: In a batch job, the execution order of circuits is not guaranteed.
-In the :class:`Result <qiskit.result.Result>` instance however, results are listed in submission order.
+In the :class:`Result <qiskit.result.Result>` instance, however, results are listed in submission order.

 Quantum circuit transpilation
 =============================